-The Glaister report lays bare the run up to and development of the cringemaking timetable chaos.
+The Glaister report laid bare the run up to and development of the cringemaking timetable chaos.
 Blurred accountability, massive over optimism and missed deadlines incubated into a massive crisis.
 Any passenger reading the report will wonder how the railways run at all.

 How can the structure, planning, funding and ownership of the industry be changed to help improve reliability, boost capacity and value for money for passengers?
 The Review must be consumer focused.
 Some main issues loom immediately: